 Action Timescale Portfolio Owners Progress Status Latest Note PPCP-CP 05 Development of action plans to support the priority areas identified in the Child Poverty Strategy.
-31-Mar-2025 Service Lead - Performance, Community Planning and Sustainability 90% Re-assess due date 17-Apr-2025 A draft action plan to support the Child Pove Strategy has now bee developed following a workshop session that was held at the end of January.
-Public Health Scotland has provided extensiv support with this proce therefore we are keen that they have oversig of the final action plan prior to approval.
-As a result of this, we need reassess the due date to allow Public Health Scotland time to consi the contents of the act plan and provide us w feedback.
+31-Mar-2025 Service Lead - Performance, Community Planning and Sustainability 90% Re-assess due date A draft action plan to support the Child Poverty Strategy has now been developed following a workshop session that was held at the end of January.
+Public Health Scotland has provided extensive support with this process therefore we are keen that they have oversight of the final action plan prior to approval.
+As a result of this, we need to reassess the due date to allow Public Health Scotland time to consider the contents of the action plan and provide us with feedback.